ravelin-community/terraform-provider-ravelin/docs/data-sources/twingate_access.md

 page_title: "ravelin_twingate_access Data Source - terraform-provider-ravelin"
 subcategory: ""
 description: |-
+  Get all twingate access for ravelin internal users.
 ---

 # ravelin_twingate_access (Data Source)

+Get all twingate access for ravelin internal users.

 This datasource is useful for internal usage at Ravelin Technologies.
 It opens a list of IAM yaml files which describe user access to our platform & tools to